Louis Farrakhan: Music career

+Nation of Islam

-In February 1955, he was headlining a show in Chicago, Illinois, called Calypso Follies.
+In February 1955, Walcott was headlining a show in Chicago, Illinois, called Calypso Follies.
 There he first came in contact with the teachings of the Nation of Islam (NOI) through Rodney Smith, a friend and saxophonist from Boston.
 Walcott and his wife Betsy were invited to the Nation of Islam's annual Saviours' Day address by Elijah Muhammad.
 Prior to going to Saviours' Day, due to then-Minister Malcolm X's media presence, Walcott had never heard of Elijah Muhammad, and like many outside of the Nation of Islam, he thought that Malcolm X was the leader of the Nation of Islam.

 In 1955, Walcott fulfilled the requirements to be a registered Muslim/registered believer/registered laborer.
 He memorized and recited verbatim the 10 questions and answers of the NOI's Student Enrollment.
 He then wrote a Saviour's Letter that must be sent to the NOI's headquarters in Chicago.
 The Saviour's Letter must be copied verbatim, and have the identical handwriting of the Nation of Islam's founder, Wallace Fard Muhammad.

-After having the Saviour's Letter reviewed, and approved by the NOI's headquarters in Chicago in July 1955, Walcott received a letter of approval from the Nation of Islam acknowledging his official membership as a registered Muslim/registered believer/registered laborer in the NOI.
+After having the Saviour's Letter reviewed and approved by the NOI's headquarters in Chicago in July 1955, Walcott received a letter of approval from the Nation of Islam acknowledging his official membership as a registered Muslim/registered believer/registered laborer in the NOI.
 As a result, he received his "X." The "X" was considered a placeholder, used to indicate that Nation of Islam members' original African family names had been lost.
 They acknowledged that European surnames were slave names, assigned by the slaveowners in order to mark their ownership.
 Members of the NOI used the "X" while they were waiting for their Islamic names, which some NOI members received later in their conversions.

 Hence, Louis Walcott became Louis X. Elijah Muhammad then replaced his "X" with the "holy name" Farrakhan, which is a corruption of the Arabic word فرقان furqan, which means "The Criterion".
 On a very different tone from his calypso songs, he recorded two tunes as Louis X, criticizing racism in A White Man's Heaven Is a Black Man's Hell, a record album which was issued on Boston's A Moslem Sings label in 1960.
 The summer after Farrakhan's conversion, Elijah Muhammad stated that all musicians in the NOI had to choose between music and the Nation of Islam.